sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Eighteenth process.*

   The stool of a newly born baby, seeds of palasa, juice of a chandali plant, and mercury, each equal inquantity, and tanganam, one fourth in weight of mercury-all of these are to be rubbed for one day with the juice of jayanti and made into a ball.
-A part of this ball is to be rubbed with sahadevi, with which is to be painted the whole surface of a copper [samputam](# "Samputam means a basin placed upon another, the joint being tightly closed with rags mixed with mud.
-This is used for the purpose of killing metals and semimetals which are placed inside the two basins.
-See the Chapter on putam.")inside which is to be put the ball.
+A part of this ball is to be rubbed with sahadevi, with which is to be painted the whole surface of a copper samputam[^45]inside which is to be put the ball.
 The samputam is then to be heated for six hours by means of a Baluka Jantram placed upon mild fire.
 The external surface of the samputam is then to be painted with a paste made of chitraka, sahadevi, and gandhaka, and wrapped up in a piece of cloth, which is to be covered with mud and dried.
 This is then to be put inside a blind crucible, which is to be sub-jected to heat.
 The samputam is then to be taken out and reduced to fine powder, which cures all sorts of diseases, and serves to increase the potency of the medicine with which it is mixed, Here the samputam has the same property as the mercury contained in it.

+[^45]: "Samputam means a basin placed upon another, the joint being tightly closed with rags mixed with mud.
+This is used for the purpose of killing metals and semimetals which are placed inside the two basins.
+See the Chapter on putam."

 **उनविंशो विधिः।**